-The B.A.
-Music and Performance Studies consists of a combination of new and existing courses from the Mona, Cave Hill and St. Augustine campuses.
 Students pursuing this programme must complete 90 credits to satisfy the programme requirements.
 As such, students must complete at least:

-- 24 credits for courses in the Music and Performance Studies Core Concentration: - 24 credits from, Humanities (Liberal Studies) or Education Concentration; - 24 credits from the Multidisciplinary Concentration - 12-18 credits to satisfy the Faculty's Academic Literacies Courses requirement
+- 24 credits for courses in the Music and Performance Studies Core Concentration: - 24 credits from, Humanities (Liberal Studies) Concentration; - 24 credits from the Multidisciplinary Concentration - 12-18 credits to satisfy the Faculty's Academic Literacies/Foundation courses requirement - A Foreign Language course - A Level III research-linked course.

-The overall structure of the B.A.
+The breakdown of the B.A.
 Music and Performance Studies is as follows: